Chart Color Schemes

 Eaglemont hosts an older demographic, ranking in the top quartile nationwide

 The median age in Eaglemont is 46 years, which is notably higher than Greater Melbourne's average of 37 years and also exceeds the Australian median of 38 years.
-Compared to Greater Melbourne, Eaglemont has a notably higher proportion of individuals aged 65-74 (13.2%) and a lower proportion of those aged 25-34 (10.0%).
-Between the 2021 Census and the present, the population aged 75 to 84 has grown from 6.4% to 9.5%, while the percentage of those aged 55 to 64 has declined from 15.7% to 13.7%.
-Population forecasts for 2041 indicate significant demographic changes in Eaglemont, with the 75 to 84 age cohort projected to grow by 280 people (67%), from 415 to 696.
-This growth is part of a broader trend of an aging population, with those aged 65 and above comprising 55% of the projected growth.
-In contrast, the 0 to 4 age cohort is projected to show minimal growth, increasing by just 8%, or 11 people.
+Compared to Greater Melbourne, Eaglemont has a notably higher proportion of individuals aged 65-74 (13.3% locally) but a lower proportion of those aged 25-34 (10.1%).
+Between the 2021 Census and now, the population aged 75 to 84 has grown from 6.4% to 9.5%, while the 55 to 64 age group has declined from 15.7% to 13.6%.
+By 2041, Eaglemont's population is projected to undergo substantial demographic changes.
+The 75 to 84 age cohort is expected to grow significantly by 279 people (67%), from 415 to 695 individuals.
+This aging population trend is evident, with those aged 65 and above comprising 55% of the projected growth.
+In contrast, the 0 to 4 age group shows minimal growth of just 7%, an increase of only 10 people.